sahaib9747/Internet-Access-Checker/README.md

 # Pre-Requisites:

-You have to install 'requests' module by using this commmand 'pip3 install requests'. all done !
+You have to install 'requests' module by using this commmand 'pip3 install requests' on cmd/command prompt. all done !